 - If youth hockey or adult hockey programs are cancelled before the 3/4 point in the season, participants will receive a pro-rated refund, less a $25 administration fee.
 If programs are cancelled more than 3/4 in the season, participants do not receive a refund.

 Ice Rentals/User Groups

-- Private ice renters must have contact information for all participants and limit the number of total participants to maintain the 25-person limit.
-Private rentals that will have more than 25 people must receive approval from the Missoula City-County Health Department and submit the approved plan to Glacier Ice Rink prior to their event.
+- Private rentals that will have more than 50 people indoors or 100 people outdoors must submit a proposed event plan to the Missoula City-County Health Department and send the approved plan to Glacier Ice Rink prior to their event.